rajatsen91/CCIT/README.md

 # CCIT
-__Classifier Conditional Independence Test: A CI test that uses a binary classifier (XGBoost) for CI testing__
+__Classifier Conditional Independence Test: A CI test that uses a binary classifier (XGBoost) for CI testing__ __This is an implementation of this paper: https://arxiv.org/abs/1709.06138__ _Please cite the above paper if this package is used in any publication._

 __Usage for pip install__